 Not all interventions are universally beneficial, however.
 There is mixed evidence on the returns to early-childhood interventions for low-risk children, implying a potential for cost-savings.
 Policymakers should take this into account when crafting policies, particularly those targeting large populations, where there may be more scope for differences in treatment efficacy.

-Finally, results also suggest that we may have hit the flat part of the curve for some medical treatments.
-For example, it may be more productive to shift the policy discussion from increasing the number of prenatal visits to improving the quality of prenatal care.
+Finally, results also suggest that the flat part of the curve for some medical treatments has been hit.
+For example, it may be more productive to shift the policy discussion from increasing the number of prenatal or postnatal nurse home visits to improving the timing and quality of care.